elyseark/essays/README.md

 # *The Ballad of Sexual Dependency*
 .ve-media https://api.artic.edu/api/v1/artworks/121104/manifest.json

 The Ballad of Sexual Dependency is a visceral and intimate chronicle of love, friendship, sex, drug use, domestic life, loss, and survival within the gritty subcultures of mostly New York City.
-First debuting at the Mudd Club in Lower Manhattan in 1979, The Ballad first appeared as a slide show of over 700 film images, over a fifteen-year period, showcasing Goldin's world during the late 1970s, 80s, and early 90s.
+First debuting at the ==Mudd Club=={Q1392467} in Lower Manhattan in 1979, The Ballad first appeared as a slide show of over 700 film images, over a fifteen-year period, showcasing Goldin's world during the late 1970s, 80s, and early 90s.
 Since its initial inception, the slideshow has been updated and edited on several occasions, and has manifested from video into a published book. [^1]

 The 700 color slides accompanied by a haunting soundtrack, the forty-five-minute slideshow—titled after a song from Kurt Weill and Bertolt Brecht’s ==*The Threepenny Opera*=={Q212495}—serves as what Goldin calls “the diary I let people read.” [^2]